 This question is often raised by event organisers when hiring event security, crowd management and safety staff.

-There are some key factors that need to be taken into consideration when establishing the number of security staff required.
+There are some key factors that need to be taken into consideration when establishing the number of security staff required for event security.
 These include, but are not limited to:

 Type of Event:

 Is it a festival attracting young people from around the world, a sporting event with two fierce rivals competing, or a family focused event spanning all age groups?
 Is the event indoors, outdoors or a mixture of both?
 Is the event free or ticketed?
 If it is ticketed, has it sold out, or is it likely to sell out?
 If it is a free event?
 What has historically happened if this is a yearly event ?
 Is the event in an engineered purpose built facility, city centre, or greenfield/urban site?
 Is the event layout the same as previous years or has it changed?
 Are parents likely to be dropping off and collecting their children?
 Does the event have high value goods as part of the overall event?
 Is there camping on site and is the event over multi days/nights?
 What kind of ticketing system is in use and are wristbands required to identify legitimate customers?